vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 PURĀŅAS Agnipurānam-published by the Anandasrama Press, , Bhagavata-purāṇa with the commentary of Sridhara in two

 volumes (printed at Ganpat Krishnaji Pregs).
-Bhavisyapurana--published by the Venkateśvara Press, Bombay.
+Bhaviṣyapurana--published by the Venkateśvara Press, Bombay.

 Brahmapurana-Anandasrama Press.
 Brahmāṇdapurāna-Venkatesvara Press, Bombay.